department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/programs/long-term-services.md

 **We offer opportunities to get training and practical hands-on work experience at the same time through programs like:**
 - **The VR&E Special Employer Incentives (SEI) program** for eligible Veterans who face challenges getting a job. <br>
   [Download the SEI program fact sheet](https://benefits.va.gov/BENEFITS/factsheets/vocrehab/SpecialEmployerIncentive.pdf).
-- **The VR&E Non-Paid Work Experience (NPWE) program** for eligible Veterans and Servicemembers who have an established career goal and learn easily in a hands-on environment—or are having trouble getting a job due to lack of work experience. <br>
+- **The VR&E Non-Paid Work Experience (NPWE) program** for eligible Veterans and service members who have an established career goal and learn easily in a hands-on environment—or are having trouble getting a job due to lack of work experience. <br>
   [Download the NPWE program fact sheet](https://benefits.va.gov/BENEFITS/factsheets/vocrehab/Non-paidWorkExperience.pdf).<br>
   [Watch this video to learn more about the NPWE program](https://www.youtube.com/watch?v=t2J3RPQOiuM).